BDmitry02/pet-product/README.md

 ### `npm run start:dev`

-Runs the app in the development mode.
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run start:prod`

-Builds the app for production and serves it using a production server.
+Builds and runs the app in production mode.
-First, run `npm run build` to create an optimized production build, then run `npm run start:prod` to serve the build.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\